ip-repo/guides/terminate-active-connection/terminate-active-connection.md

   TCP    0.0.0.0:235            username:0                LISTENING
   TCP    0.0.0.0:345            username:0                LISTENING
 ```
-So now we can see the active connections but we need more information in order to identify the process easliy.
+So now we can see the active connections but we need more information in order to identify the process easliy.<br>
-Lets say you want to know PID and process name ?
+Lets say you want to know PID and process name ?<br>
 The -b option will allow to know the process name and the -abon options will also show the PID.
 ```console
 netstat -b #1